qiyunlab/binarena/README.md

 To work on **multiple** datasets simultaneously, just open multiple browser tabs.

+Also check out these [Python scripts](scripts) which help with data preparation.

 ### Data types

 Once a data table is loaded, BinaRena will prompt you to specify the data types of individual fields (columns):